Wellbeing of Future Generations (No. 2) Bill

 Sustainable Development and Wellbeing Duty

-The bill defines sustainable development and mandates all UK public bodies (excluding Parliament) to pursue it, setting wellbeing objectives aligned with specific goals (prosperity, resilience, health, equality, cohesive communities, vibrant culture, and responsible global action).
-They must publish these objectives, explaining their alignment with the future generations principle (meeting present needs without compromising future generations).
+The bill defines sustainable development and mandates public bodies to pursue it by setting and achieving wellbeing objectives aligned with specific goals (prosperity, resilience, health, equality, community, culture, and global responsibility).
+It emphasizes the "future generations principle"—meeting present needs without compromising future generations' ability to meet theirs.

-The bill creates a Future Generations Commissioner for the UK, appointed by the Prime Minister after parliamentary approval and consultation with devolved administrations.
-The Commissioner's role is to monitor public bodies' actions, provide advice, conduct reviews and investigations, and publish annual reports.
-The Commissioner has powers to apply to court if public bodies fail to meet their obligations.
+The bill creates a Future Generations Commissioner for the UK, appointed by the Prime Minister in consultation with devolved administrations.
+The Commissioner monitors public bodies' actions, conducts reviews and investigations, makes recommendations, and publishes annual reports assessing progress towards wellbeing objectives.

 Joint Committee on Future Generations

-Public bodies must publish annual reports on progress towards wellbeing objectives, future generations impact assessments for policy changes, and reports on preventative spending, categorized into primary, secondary, tertiary and acute levels.
+Public bodies must publish future generations impact assessments when proposing policy or spending changes and report annually on their preventative spending, categorized as primary, secondary, tertiary, and acute prevention.

 Government Spending

-The bill doesn't specify exact figures, but it will incur costs associated with the establishment and operation of the Commissioner's office, the Joint Committee, and increased reporting requirements for public bodies.
-These costs will be met from public funds.
+The bill does not specify exact figures for increased government spending.
+However, it will likely entail costs associated with establishing the Commissioner's office, the Joint Committee, and increased reporting requirements for public bodies.
+The focus on preventative spending aims for long-term cost savings by addressing issues earlier.

 Groups Affected